mrsimpson/slides-context-is-all-you-need/slides/10-agent-approach.md

 **Reader Notes:**

 The agent approach emerged as a sophisticated solution - separate systems for different functions.
 One agent searches files, another analyzes dependencies, a third makes decisions about relevance.
 Like an assembly line where each worker has a specific role, or structured family activities where everyone has clear responsibilities.
-While this works well for complex workflows and specialized tasks, it can limit the natural flexibility of mature LLMs, though it remains valuable for certain enterprise use cases.
+While this works well for complex workflows and specialized tasks, it can limit the natural flexibility of mature LLMs: Conversation context needs to be shared explicitly, concurrency is a challenge for parallel acting agents.

 -->